simpleanalytics/gridsome-plugin/README.md

-# Modal windows for Gridsome
+# Simple Analytics for Gridsome

-To use [Vue.js Modal](https://www.npmjs.com/package/vue-js-modal) package with Gridsome you should use this plugin in order Gridsome could render your project properly.
+To use [Simple Analytics Vue](https://www.npmjs.com/package/simple-analytics-vue) package with Gridsome you should use this plugin in order Gridsome could render your project properly.

 ## Install

-- `npm install gridsome-plugin-modal --save`
+- `npm install gridsome-plugin-simple-analytics`
-- `yarn add gridsome-plugin-modal`
+- `yarn add gridsome-plugin-simple-analytics`

 ## Usage